timsgrignoli/forex-technical-indicators/1-generate-csv/README.md

 * Split - use as number of records before splitting to a new file.
 Default = 1040000 which fits in Excel.
 * SettingMin - lowest setting to test for all indicators.
 Default = 7 for sample.
 * SettingMax - highest setting to test for all indicators.
 Default = 10 for sample.

+Generated files will output in the **Files** folder (see picture above for file path) with the following format: IndicatorDump_yyyy-mm-dd_n.csv where n = file number (if multiple files were split).
+See [here](/1-generate-csv/sample-file) for a sample file ran on April 13, 2020 with Sample = True.